robisurasko/helpdesk/README.md

 1. Start the server by running `bench start`
 1. In a separate terminal window, create a new site by running `bench new-site helpdesk.test`
 1. Map your site to localhost with the command `bench --site helpdesk.test add-to-hosts`
 1. Get the Helpdesk app.
-Run `bench get-app https://github.com/frappe/helpdesk`
+Run `bench get-app https://github.com/frappe/helpdesk` or `bench get-app --branch main helpdesk https://github.com/robisurasko/helpdesk.git`
 1. Run `bench --site helpdesk.test install-app helpdesk`.
 1. Now open the URL `http://helpdesk.test:8000/helpdesk` in your browser, you should see the app running